Confidence Counselling & Self-Esteem Counselling London

 - Can we trust others?

-Trusting Our Self, Our Innateness We will always look to others for validation, approval, affirmation, reassurance, confirmation, permission, recognition, appreciation, praise, attention, adoration, admiration, adulation, acceptance if we don't trust ourself by our capacity to handle whatever comes our way, putting trust in our capabilities to do whatever we choose, and this empowers us.
-When anxious, vulnerable, caught in our painbody, it can affect our ability to trust us, others & life.
-Re-discovering, being in touch with and trusting our inherent nature and own intrinsic resources - the ones we have had since birth & life itself, may support us.
-With much potential, we were naturally born curious, open to learning.
-We had emotions and expressed them freely, with the desire to love and be loved.
+Self-Trust - Trusting Our Self, Our Innateness (See also Expansion, Self-Growth, Flourishing, Thriving & Trusting Life - Nourishing It, Having Faith) We will always look to others for validation, approval, affirmation, reassurance, confirmation, permission, recognition, appreciation, praise, attention, adoration, admiration, adulation, acceptance if we don't trust ourself by our capacity to handle whatever comes our way, putting trust in our capabilities to do whatever we choose.
+When we do, this empowers us.
+When anxious, vulnerable, caught in our painbody, it can affect our ability to trust us, others, and life.
+Being in touch with the peaceful, positive and powerful qualities of our innateness - our body, feelings, mind connection may support us.
+Re-discovering, and in touch with and trusting our inherent nature and own intrinsic resources - the ones we have had since birth & life itself, may support us.
+With much potential, we were naturally born curious, open to learning, we had emotions and expressed them freely, with the desire to love and be loved.
 We had a need to emotionally and physically attach ourself to those closest to us who cared for us.
 At times we needed closeness and other times, separateness.
 We knew when to hold on and when to let go, when we needed to connect & play, eat & sleep.
 This natural self-trust may have eroded over time.
-(See also Connecting To The Innocence Of Our Childhood) Listening to what gives us peace of mind, what is our own intuition, home truths, conscience & integrity may support our intrinsic self-trust, as may trusting we are enough, being in touch with the essence of who we are, our core self, being in touch with our qualities, opening our heart.
-The counselling & psychotherapy can explore our own human givens - being in touch with all of who we are, aligning ourself with what matters to us, our intrinsic worth, value and relationship to trust (see also Ownership, Guardianship, Trusteeship).
+(See also Connecting To The Innocence Of Our Childhood - Our Child Within) Listening to what gives us peace of mind, what is our own intuition, home truths, conscience, integrity and values may support our intrinsic self-trust, as may trusting we are enough, being in touch with the essence of who we are, our core self, our qualities, opening our heart.
+The counselling & psychotherapy can explore our own human givens - being in touch with all of who we are, aligning ourself with our own backbone, being anchored, centred, grounded, in touch with what matters to us, our intrinsic worth, value and relationship to trust (see also Ownership, Guardianship, Trusteeship, Stewardship).

-Self-Respect Getting back to our core self, honouring our own values, the life & soul of who we are, supports our self-respect, so we can act from this place with a level of honesty, reflecting conscience, integrity, standing by what we believe, without necessarily having to persuade others.
-Acknowledging our talents, innateness supports our self-respect.
+Self-Respect Saying "No" without feeling guilty and no longer telling ourself mean things to ourself boosts our self-respect.
+Getting back to our core self, honouring our own values, the life & soul of who we are, supports our self-respect, so we can act from this place with a level of honesty, reflecting conscience, integrity, standing by what we believe, without necessarily having to persuade others and this is our self-respect that anchors us.
+No longer downplaying our strengths and acknowledging, respecting our talents, interests, innateness supports our self-respect.
 When we are in touch with our self-respect, we are freer to respect others, be respected by others, including having respect for our partner in our relationship.
 We may also be in touch with a respect for the world around us and our responsibility to take action.
+Having respect for ourself may also include no longer abandoning ourself.

 I was always looking outside myself for strength and confidence, but it comes from within.
 It is there all the time.Anna Freud

-Confidence Building - Empowering Us Sometimes we can give people power (see also Giving Our Power Away?) without owning our own...
+Confidence Building - Empowering Us Sometimes we can give people power (see also HSP Counselling - Giving Our Power/Energy Away?) without owning our own.
 Many areas of our life are affected by how good we feel about ourselves - fundamental to who we are, sense of empowerment.
 What we give our power to can be explored in the confidence counselling & self-esteem therapy.
 Empowering ourself, and the decisions we make, may be important for us, so our life is in our hands.
 Yet for some our lack of confidence, low confidence or low esteem may in a strange way give us comfort, and stepping outside of this safe & familiar place into unknown new territory can be unnerving at first.
 This can be especially so if we have denied what really matters to us, our needs or certain feelings we are not supposed to have.
-Some of us prefer to show to others a sort of "false modesty" (e.g. pretending we are easy-going, or that nothing really matters - when in fact it does), which can end up disempowering, causing confusion to us & others - "they should know how I really feeI".
-Being comfortable in our own skin, so we are satisfied with our personality & skills, abilities & limitations may boost our confidence building so we are at ease in our relationships, able to face challenges & enjoy life.
-The confidence therapy can look at how we can build our confidence, be in our own ground & empower our self, feel potent, so we are strong inside.
+Some of us prefer to show to others a sort of "false modesty" (e.g. pretending we are easy-going, or that nothing really matters - when in fact it does), which can end up disempowering, causing confusion to us & others - "they should know how I really feel".
+Being with encouraging, empowering others boosts our confidence.
+Being comfortable in our own skin, so we are satisfied with our personality & skills, abilities & limitations may boost our confidence building so we are at ease in our relationships, enjoying a healthy sex life, able to face challenges and enjoy life.
+The confidence therapy can look at what matters to us, how we can build our confidence, be in our own ground & empower our self, feel potent, courageous, so we are strong inside.

 Confidence Building Support It is rare for any of us to go through life without an occasional dip in our level of confidence.
 Building confidence, from the inside out, so it belongs to us, boosts our self-esteem.
 Even so called confident people have their moments.
-Enduring stability comes from building our own confidence, Emotional Intelligence, finding out who we are, our capabilities, what makes us happy.
+Enduring stability comes from building our own confidence, emotional intelligence, finding out who we are, our capabilities, what makes us happy, experience elevated moods.
 Our relationships can only be as stable as we are in them.
 It may be important for us to take charge & control of our emotional stability.
-Confidence building comes from being self-assured, which arises from us appreciating our own abilities.
+We need an anchored, centred Self to have self-confidence and confidence building is a skill which can be developed that comes from being self-assured, arising from us appreciating our own abilities and nurturing our confidence over time.
 Self-esteem counselling & confidence therapy can support us with our:

 - Self-appreciation & pride